-Waldorf education is education according to the curriculum and teaching methods introduced by Rudolf Steiner in the first Waldorf school in 1919 and developed in over 900 schools in 55 countries since that time.
+Waldorf education is taught according to the curriculum and teaching methods introduced by Rudolf Steiner in the first Waldorf school in 1919.
+The curriculum has since been developed in over 1000 schools in 55 countries.
 The complete curriculum is for K-12, though many smaller schools, including our own, prepare students to transfer to other Waldorf or mainstream high schools.

-Most Waldorf schools, including our own, are independent, though there are also a growing number of state-sponsored Waldorf schools.
+Most Waldorf schools, including our own, are independent, though there are a growing number of state-sponsored Waldorf schools around the world.

-One description of what is special about Waldorf education is a stated goal of the schooling, “to produce individuals who are able, in and of themselves, to impart meaning to their lives”.
+The goal of Waldorf Education is “to produce individuals who are able, in and of themselves, to impart meaning to their lives”.

-An aim of Waldorf schooling is to educate the whole child, “head, heart and hands”.
+Waldorf education seeks to educate the whole child, “head, heart and hands”.
 The curriculum is as broad as time will allow, and balances academic subjects with artistic and practical activities.

 Waldorf teachers are dedicated to creating a genuine love of learning within each child.
 By freely using arts and activities in the service of teaching academics, an internal motivation to learn is developed in the students, doing away with the need for competitive testing and grading.

-During the primary school years the class teacher stays with the same class for (ideally) the entire seven years.
+During the primary school years the class teacher ideally stays with the same class for the entire six years.

 Certain activities which are often considered “frills” at mainstream schools are, at Waldorf schools, essential parts of a balanced program: art, music, gardening, and foreign language, to name a few.
 In the younger grades, all subjects are introduced through artistic media, because the children respond better to these media than to dry lecturing and rote learning.
-All children learn to play recorder, and in year 4 they learn the violin.
+All children learn to play recorder, and in year 4 they learn the violin, viola or the cello.
 All children learn crafts, from knitting to woodwork.

 Learning in a Waldorf school is a non-competitive activity.
 Although the government requires that grades be given, reports include comprehensive accounts of the individual child’s activity and development, written by each teacher.